Scribes: One Of The Noblest And Highly Recommended Professions In Ancient Egypt

 Sources about ancient Egyptian scribes are known not only from tombs and depictions but also papyri, various seals, and graffiti.

-At the ancient site in Gebelein, known for its cemetery, where archeological finds stretching from the Predynastic Period to the Middle Kingdom have been found, and among them, a beautiful example of a scribe's wooden box containing lumps of black and red ink, papyri, reeds, and a mortar (dated to the fourth dynasty).
+The ancient site in Gebelein, known for its cemetery, has archeological finds stretching from the Predynastic Period to the Middle Kingdom, including a beautiful example of a scribe's wooden box containing lumps of black and red ink, papyri, reeds, and a mortar (dated to the fourth dynasty).

-Much of what we know today about ancient Egypt comes from the country's scribes, one of the most valuable professionals educated in writing.
+Much of what we know today about ancient Egypt comes from the country's scribes, some of the most valuable professionals who were educated in writing.
 This writing included hieroglyphics, hieratic scripts, and the demotic script (the first millennium BC), mainly used as shorthand for commerce and arithmetic.

 Thoth was the god credited with the invention of writing by the ancient Egyptians.
 He was the scribe of the gods who kept knowledge of scientific and moral laws.
 Ancient Egyptian scribes and officials left for us, ordinary people, excellent knowledge about the country's political, administrative, and economic activities due to the records, books, and inscriptions.

-Thanks to the scribes, all of Egypt's social classes and representatives of other nationalities were mentioned in various documents.
+Thanks to the scribes, various documents mentioned all of Egypt's social classes and representatives of other nationalities.

 Not Everyone Could Become A Scribe

-To become a scribe, attending a particular school for scribes was needed.
+A particular school was needed for scribes to become scribes.
 You would learn how to read and write hieroglyphics and hieratic scripts at this school.
 Usually, according to family tradition, the children of scribes became scribes.
 They were brought up in the same scribal tradition, sent to school, and inherited their fathers' positions after entering the civil service.

 Statue of a scribe of the 5th dynasty, Museum at the necropolis of Saqqara; Catalogue Generale no. 63; statue belonged to a person called Ptahshepses and was found in Saqqara mastaba C10; numbering according to Maspero.
 Image credit: Harald Gaertner - CC BY-SA 3.0